cometa-rocks/cometa_documentation/css-xpath.md

 <br/>

-As you can see, aside from the already existing CSS selectors XPath offers a greater amount of selection options vastly expanding the querying posibilities.
+As you can see, aside from the already existing CSS selectors XPath offers a greater amount of selection options vastly expanding the querying possibilities.
 Furthermore, as XPath can be used in many different programming languages, it can become a very useful, flexible and powerful tool in software developing and testing.

 ### 5. Support<a name="SUPPORT_SE"></a>
 For further questions or issues, please contact us at our email <tec_dev@cometa.rocks> or via Discord https://discord.gg/e3uBKHhKW5